-Historical part of Petra
+Historical part of Petra in Jordan

 But before we start, some information about Petra.
 This ancient city in Jordan, was once the capital of the Nabataean people.
 Who were traders who came to dominate international trade in the Middle East 2000 years ago.
 After a rise to power, they briefly challenged the power of Rome before finally succumbing to it.
 They subsequently disappeared from history.

 The Nabataeans were originally a tribe of nomadic Arabs who ventured into the Wadi Rum desert around the 5th century BC.
 They settled in the Shara Mountains in southern Jordan, at the crossroads of trade routes.
 In 350 BC, they renounced the plundering of camel caravans in favor of imposing a tax on merchants for their safe passage.
 Standing at a strategic point of trade between Asia, Arabia and the Mediterranean, their base in Petra grew rich very quickly.
 Pepper, sugar, ginger and cotton were traded with India.
 Merchants exchanged Chinese silks for gold and silver.
 When the Roman general Pompey arrived to attack Petra in 62 BC, the Nabataeans simply bought it off.